deshev-tds/smallpie/README.md

 ## Frontend <-> Backend auth (Dec 2025): addressing the biggest security problem so far - the static frontend->backend bearer token.

-Replaced the single static API token with per-session tokens issued on demand via the new /api/token endpont, signed with a backend key and scoped to WS/upload.
+Replaced the single static API token with per-session tokens issued on demand via the new /api/token endpoint, signed with a backend key and scoped to WS/upload.
 The frontend fetches a fresh token each time you start recording, and the backend revokes it when the session ends or it expires.
 Old tokens are rejected, so access is time-bound and event-driven instead of permanently tied to one shared secret.

 How to use:

-- Set these backend env vars (systemd unit or shell):
+- Backend env:
   - `SMALLPIE_SIGNING_KEY` (64-hex HMAC signing key)
-  - `SMALLPIE_BOOTSTRAP_SECRET` (shared secret for issuing short-lived session tokens)
+  - `SMALLPIE_BOOTSTRAP_SECRET` (shared secret for issuing short-lived session tokens; never shipped to the browser)
   - `SMALLPIE_ACCESS_TOKEN` (optional legacy fallback; set to any value if you still want the old static token path; unset to force new tokens)
-- Frontend build expects:
+- Frontend build:
   - `VITE_API_HTTP_BASE`
   - `VITE_API_WS_URL`
-  - `VITE_API_BOOTSTRAP_SECRET` (same as `SMALLPIE_BOOTSTRAP_SECRET`, provided via build-time env or runtime global; do not commit secrets)
+  - No bootstrap secret is bundled; the frontend calls `/api/token` same-origin with no headers.
 - Flow:
-  1) Frontend calls `/api/token` with `Authorization: Bearer <SMALLPIE_BOOTSTRAP_SECRET>` to get a scoped, short-lived token.
+  1) nginx proxies `/api/token` to the backend and injects `Authorization: Bearer <SMALLPIE_BOOTSTRAP_SECRET>` server-side.
-  2) That token is used on `/ws` (query param) and on uploads (Bearer).
+  2) Frontend calls `/api/token` (no auth header) → receives a scoped, short-lived token.
-  3) Tokens are per-session and revoked on STOP; old tokens are rejected.
+  3) Token is used on `/ws` (query param) and on uploads (Bearer) and is consumed on first use; old/reused tokens are rejected.
 - nginx:
-  - `/api/token` is not behind basic auth and simply proxies to FastAPI (let FastAPI handle CORS).
+  - `/api/token` proxies internally with the injected Authorization header (no basic auth, no nginx CORS headers).
-  - `/ws` stays basic-auth-free for WebSocket upgrades.
+  - `/ws` stays basic-auth-free for WebSocket upgrades (token-gated).

 ## Backend refactor (Dec 2025)